Why More People Are Choosing Chili’s Over McDonald’s in 2025

 It’s not just about the money.
 It’s the value.

 If you’re paying sit-down prices, you want sit-down service.
-But fast food still gives you the same paper bag, no refills, no table ~ and now, no deal.
+But fast food often gives you the same paper bag, no refills, no table, and now, no deal.

 The fallback has become a frustration.
 And that opens the door for a comeback nobody saw coming.